StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 8 rows in set (0.00 sec)
 ```

-## Drop a synchronized materialized view
+## Drop a synchronous materialized view

-Under the following circumstances, you need to drop the synchronized materialized view:
+Under the following circumstances, you need to drop the synchronous materialized view:

 - You have created a wrong materialized view and you need to drop it before the building completed.
 - You have created too many materialized views, which results in a huge drop in load performance, and some of the materialized views are duplicate.
 - The frequency of the involved queries is low, and you can tolerate a relatively high query latency.

-### Drop an unfinished synchronized materialized view
+### Drop an unfinished synchronous materialized view

-You can drop a synchronized materialized view that is being created by canceling the in-progress creation task.
-First, you need to get the job ID `JobID` of the materialized view creation task by [checking the building status of the materialized view](#check-the-building-status-of-a-synchronized-materialized-view).
+You can drop a synchronous materialized view that is being created by canceling the in-progress creation task.
+First, you need to get the job ID `JobID` of the materialized view creation task by [checking the building status of the materialized view](#check-the-building-status-of-a-synchronous-materialized-view).
 After getting the job ID, you need to cancel the creation task with the CANCEL ALTER command.

 ```Plain
 CANCEL ALTER TABLE ROLLUP FROM sales_records (12090);
 ```

-### Drop an existing synchronized materialized view
+### Drop an existing synchronous materialized view

-You can drop an existing synchronized materialized view with the [DROP MATERIALIZED VIEW](../sql-reference/sql-statements/data-definition/DROP%20MATERIALIZED%20VIEW.md) command.
+You can drop an existing synchronous materialized view with the [DROP MATERIALIZED VIEW](../sql-reference/sql-statements/data-definition/DROP%20MATERIALIZED%20VIEW.md) command.

 ```SQL
 DROP MATERIALIZED VIEW store_amt;